 As an author, I’ve come to believe that having someone read a book of mine is like serving them an appetizer.
 But a course or master class is like serving them a full buffet.
 It’s a high-octane, full-immersion, deep-dive into the content.
 And the transformational impact is far greater.

 Years ago, my default reaction to anything that cost money was “I can’t afford it.”
 Later I discovered that many of the most valuable things in life come with a price tag.
 And after looking at what I was spending my money on, I changed my priorities.
 I virtually always could afford it … if it was important enough to me.
 The same with my time.

-So consider investing in something — anything — new that will stretch and challenge you spiritually and mentally in 2018.
+So consider investing in something — anything — new that will stretch and challenge you spiritually and mentally during the upcoming year.
 This step alone can be a game-changer for you.

 3) Design your dream year.

 This is a simple but powerful exercise.
-It’s not exactly goal-setting (which I plan to cover in my PROLIFIC Audio Seminar next year), but it’s the precursor to it.
+It’s not exactly goal-setting (which I cover in my PROLIFIC Audio Program), but it’s the precursor to it.

 Here’s how it works.
 Pick a day this month where you can carve out an hour or two for this exercise.